buptlishantao/xbob.paper.tpami2013/README.rst

-Once the previous experiments have successfully completed, you can use the following script to plot Table 2, that will estimate the mean accuracy as wekk as tge standard error of the mean on the 10 experiments of LFW view2::
+Once the previous experiments have successfully completed, you can use the following script to plot Table 2, that will estimate the mean accuracy as well as the standard error of the mean on the 10 experiments of LFW view2::

   $ ./bin/plot_table2.py --output-dir /PATH/TO/LFW/OUTPUT_DIR/